Celosia Flower: A Fascinating Bloom

 Uses of Celosia

-In addition to ornamental uses, celosia is edible.
-In some cultures, young celosia leaves are cooked and eaten like spinach.
-It’s particularly common in West African cuisine, known there as soko yòkòtò.
-The leaves contain vitamins A and C, calcium, and iron.
+Beyond ornamental use, celosia is edible.
+In West African cuisine — where it’s known as soko yòkòtò — the young leaves are cooked and eaten like spinach.
+They contain vitamins A and C, calcium, and iron.
+A useful plant on multiple levels.

 Propagation